Spiritdude/JSON2FS/README.md

 user_allow_other
 ```

-so other users, like a web-server (lighttpd/apache/nginx) can access those mounted database/directories as well.
+so other users, like a web-server (lighttpd/apache/nginx) can access those mounted fs as well.